tiamatica/mutsu/docs/Usage.md

 The `TestSpaces` can be a single namespace or a vector of namespaces.
 To scan the entire workspaceset it to `#`.

-### TestPatternCaseInsensitive
+### PatternIgnoreCase
 Default: 1

-Case insensitivity flag for TestIncludePattern.
+Case insensitivity flag for the include patterns of test, cleanup and setup.
 Set to 0 for case-sensitive match.

 ### TestIncludePattern